 My father’s name was Michael; he was born in 1919 and was baptized as Angelo Michele Lanni.
 He was one of four brothers from an Italian-American family in Jersey City NJ.
 All four served in the US Armed Forces during World War 2.
-By the end of the war, the total number had grown to eight, adding my Father’s two brothers-in-law and also his first cousins Dominick “Dom” Lanni, and his brother, Tony Lanni.
+By the end of the war, the total number of family members in uniform had grown to eight, adding my Father’s two brothers-in-law and also his first cousins Dominick “Dom” Lanni, and his brother, Tony Lanni.
 Cousin Dom was only 18 years old at the time he enlisted in the USAAF.

 Dominick and my Dad were close knit and they wrote each other frequently during the conflict.
 Dad was a radioman in the European theater first, and was shipped to the Pacific theater after VE Day for the planned invasion of the Japanese mainland.
 He was a fastidious record keeper, and at the end of his life he entrusted to me hundreds of well-preserved letters, photographs and V-Mail detailing his experiences.
 I received these after I promised to him that I would keep them safe and use them to show his future descendants about his contribution to history.

 Organizing Family History from Period Documents and Photographs